tinymce/tinymce-docs/_includes/release-notes/51new-features.md

 });
 ```

+> **Note:** No enhancements have been made to the legacy mobile theme. all the changes described in these release notes relate to the `silver` theme on mobile devices.

 For information on:
 * Using the `silver` theme for mobile, see: [TinyMCE Mobile]({{site.baseurl}}/mobile/).
 * Using the legacy `mobile` theme, see: [TinyMCE Mobile - The legacy mobile theme]({{site.baseurl}}/mobile/#thelegacymobiletheme).

 #### Horizontal contextual menus on mobile
 Contextual menus are now mobile friendly, with an update to be horizontal on mobile devices.
 Contextual menus will open when a long-press is used on mobile devices.
 They also [side-scroll](#side-scrollingtoolbarsonmobile) to allow larger lists of items to be available on mobile devices.

+For example:

 <img alt="Example of the side-scrolling toolbar and contextual toolbar" src="{{site.baseurl}}/images/side-scrolling-context-toolbar.png" style="display:block;margin-left:auto;margin-right:auto;max-width:50%;border: 1px solid #036DD5" />